 It can take time to build your reputation as the go-to person, but the media is always on the lookout for a new angle.

 If you are consistent and provide timely, helpful information (in the form of a press release or social media post, for example), you will eventually make your way onto local journalists’ contact lists.

 When you are mentioned in the media, you have a brand new promo opportunity.
 Share it across your social media profiles, create a page on your website that hosts links to your interviews, and add quotes from articles to your market reports.
 You could also add “as seen in” icons to your website with the logos of the popular publications or TV channels such as fubo channel that have quoted you.

-Your content (property or agent branding) being shared or mentioned on social media is social proof gold.
+Your content (property or agent branding) being your virtual personal assistant shared or mentioned on social media is social proof gold.
 Shares represent authentic engagement and have the opportunity to be exposed to hundreds, even thousands of other people.

 To encourage the ‘social proof’ impact that comes with successful social media management, build a wide and strong base of connections and followers.
 If you put a post up and somebody mentions that they enjoyed reading it, ask them to comment and share with their own network.

 There is a “give, and you shall receive” element to social proofing.
 Give mentions and social validations to the businesses that you are aligned with, and they’ll start to do the same for you.